 Finch, Dame Janet et al. 2012, Accessibility, sustainability, excellence: how to expand

-, Report of the Working Group on Expanding Access to Published Research Findings (The Finch Report).
+access to research publications, Report of the Working Group on Expanding Access to Published Research Findings (The Finch Report).

 Hall, Gary 2008, Digitize This Book: The Politics of New Media, or Why We Need Open Access Now, London, University of Minnesota Press.